mirrajabi/search-dialog/README.md

 - [RandomUser](https://randomuser.me)'s fake api for sample images

 ### Changelog

+1.2.2 - `Gradle tools version and dependencies were updated`

 1.2.1 - `Adds an option for changing text color and highlight color of default adapter.`